MacLemon/CongressChecklist/README.md

 #### Personal Hygiene ####
-- Hand desinfectant
+- Hand desinfectant, yet always wash your hands

 #### Generic medication
 - Patches (Pflaster, for your webcam or if a MacBook AirFrisbee hit you)
-- Aspirin (If you partied too long …)
+- Aspirin (If you partied too long…)
 - Thomapyrin (analgetic)
 - Parkemed (DE/AT), Ponstel (USA/UK) (analgetic)
 - Clarityn (or other histamine blocker if you're allergic to something)
 - Neocitran/Theraflu/Paracetamol (just in case hacker pest strikes)
 - Contraceptives, prophylactic (contraceptive pill, condoms, etc.)
-- Caffeine pills (In case you don't like Mate and nobody knows if you can actually drink the coffee served there.)
+- Caffeine pills (In case you don't like Mate and nobody knows if you can actually drink the “coffee” served at the venue.)
 - Something for your stomach (if you've got a nervous digestive system when under stress, while flying or generally traveling)
 - Camomile tea relives hyperacidity very well
 - Bepanthen